DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 If Vanessa's words are to be believed, then the culprit behind [World Reincarnation] ought to be among the remaining two.
 However...
-It made Kai to wonder: if the culprit is one of the heroes, then what would be the goal of the rasterrizer monster?
+It made Kai to wonder: if the culprit is one of the heroes, then what would be the goal of the rasterizer monster?

 _It is only a hunch from our battle with Alfreyja._

-_We still do not know true identity of the rasterrizer, but I doubt it is intending to restore the world back._
+_We still do not know true identity of the rasterizer, but I doubt it is intending to restore the world back._

-It was hero monitoring race [rasterrizer].
+It was hero monitoring race [rasterizer].
 But there was one more strange thing.

 [I ask you, break the cycle of hatred in this world...!]